-Application : Departure Explanation on application of the practice : Explanation for departure : The Board is of the view that its current size and composition are appropriate and effective, taking into account the nature and scope of the Company's operations.
+Application : Departure Explanation on application of the practice : Explanation for departure : The Board acknowledges that while the current composition of the Board has fully complied with the provisions of the MMLR of Bursa Malaysia for independent non-executive directors to make up at least one third (1/3) of the Board membership, and for a director who is qualified under Paragraph 15.09(1)(c) of the MMLR to sit on the AC, it has not conformed with Practice 5.2 of the MCCG.
+The Company had on 31 January 2022 appointed Puan Surina binti Shukri as an Independent Non-Executive Director on the Board, following the resignation of Mr. Stuart L Dean, an Independent Non-Executive Director, on 1 November 2021.
+The NRC also considered several other candidates for the position of an independent director on the Board of the Company.
+However, the NRC agreed and the Board affirmed that it was not the right time to recruit another independent director on the Board due to various limitations primarily caused by the impact of the virus pandemic on the Company's operations and this would be re-considered at a later stage when the situation improves.
+The Board had shifted much of its focus on other business priorities in view of the COVID-19 pandemic which has had an immense impact on the Company and the aviation industry in general.
+The Board is of the view that its current size and composition are appropriate and effective, taking into account the nature and scope of the Company's operations.
 The Board is also of the view that the current Board composition fairly represents the required mix of relevant skills, knowledge and industry experience for the effective discharge of the Board's responsibilities.
 Presently, the Board of the Company consists of six (6) members and the Independent Directors represent 50% of the total number of Board members.
 A detailed breakdown of the composition is as follows:- An Executive Chairman; An Executive Director and CEO; A Non-Independent Non-Executive Director; A Senior Independent Non-Executive Director; and Two (2) Independent Non-Executive Directors.
-The Board acknowledges that while the composition of the Board has fully complied with the provisions of the MMLR of Bursa Malaysia for independent non-executive directors to make up at least one third (1/3) of the Board membership, and for a director who is qualified under Paragraph 15.09(1)(c) of Bursa Malaysia's Listing Requirements to sit on the AC, it has not conformed with Practice 4.1 of the MCCG following the resignation of Cik Noor Neelofa binti Mohd Noor during the Financial Year.
-Nevertheless, during the Financial Year, the NRC considered several candidates for the position of an independent director.
-However, the NRC agreed and the Board affirmed that it was not the right time to recruit another independent director on the Board due to various limitations primarily caused by the impact of the virus pandemic on the Company's operations and this would be re-considered at a later stage when the situation improves.
-The Board had shifted much of its focus on other business priorities in view of the COVID-19 pandemic which has had an immense impact on the Company and the aviation industry in general.